-On Saturday the 19th ult. a girl amout "ine years old, daughter of Mr. Solomon Copp, of Sanbornton, strayed from home.
-Great learch was made by the inhabitants of that and the adjacent towns, in the woods, and in a river which runs not far from Mr. Copp's house, for a number of days, but to no purpose.
-On Monday the 4th instant, however, the was accidentally bank of the river, on the opposite side from which her father lived, after being gone 16 days-She was alive, though by the viting of the flies and musqueroes, frmehing herfelf, &cc. the wis much fearified and fore, and maggots had greatly intested the wounds.
-Skinful gentlemen of the faculty were immediately called, and It is laid there is a probability, from their care, that the will recover.
+On Saturday the 19th ult. a girl about rine years old, daughter of Mr. Solomon Copp, of Sanbornton, strayed from home.
+Great fearch was made by the inhabitants of that and the adjacent towns, in the woods, and in a river which runs not far from Mr. Copp's house, sor a number of days, but to no purpose.
+On Monday the 4th instant, however, the was accidentally found by a person about sour mules from her father's house, lying on a board which had washed up on the bank of the river, on the opposite side from which her father lived, after being gone 16 days-Slie was alive, though by the biting of the flies and mulquetoes, ferniching herfelf, &cc. the was much fearified and fore, and maggots had greatly intested the wounds.
+Skiiful gentlemen of the faculty were immediately called, and It is faid there is a probability, from their care, that the will recover.
 ROSTON, September 4.

-Yesterday information was circulating in town, relating to restitution for captures of American vellers, release of prisoners in Algiers, &c. said to be received by a vessel arrived at Marbiehead, from Halifax.
-The editors conceiving it their duty to correct and authentierte such important information, it well founded, immediately repaired to the above place, and obtained the following particulars, which may be depended

-On Sunday arrived at Marblehead, a small schooner, in 12 days from Halifax.
-The steward of the P gou, who came in this vessel, informs, that the day before they failed from Halifax, a floop of war arrived, with the July packet, from England.
+Yesterday information was circulating in town, relating to restitution for captures of American velleis, release of prisoners in Algiers, &c. said to he received by a vessel arrived at Marbiehead, from Halifax.
+The editors conceiving it their duty to correct and authen. ticate such important information, if well founded, immediately repaired to the above place, and obtained the following particulars, which may be depended On Sunday arrived at Marhlehead, a small schooner, in 12 days from Halifax.
+The Reward of the Pigou, who came in this vessel, informs, that the day before they failed from Halifax, a floop of war arrived, with the July packet, from England.
 He endeavoured to procure some of the late papers, to bring them to Boston, but could not.
-However, from an attentive agned by Mr. Jay, on the American part: That creted.
-The same gentleman, after he arrived at and file, with four heavy artillery pieces, and their who foever unlawfully detained, by his Britannic majesty's subjects, shall be restored, and it is expressly defully oblerved on their part.

-The circumstances of capture, and ratio of allowance, to be confidered and determined by fix commissioners, three to be chosen on the part of the United States, and three on the part of Great-Britain.
+However, from an attentive cial treaty between Great-Britain and the United States, inhabitants are almost all armed, and their arms fe- grenadiers and one of light infantry, each eighty rank agned by Mr. Jay, on the American part: That creted.
+The same gentleman, after he arrived at and file, with four heavy artillery pieces, and their the restitution of all property captured from the Ame-- CCOUNTS were received in town of ricans, by British subjects, during the present war. a very ditagreeable nature from Ma-The circumstances of capture, and ratio of allowance, to be considered and determined by six commissioners, three to be chosen on the part of the United States, and three on the part of Great-Britain. whosoever unlawfully detained, by his Britannic majesty's subjects, shall be restored, and it is expressly defully observed on their part.

-The Resolution, of 74, Africa, 64, Argonaut, 64, and two frigates of 36 guas, were lying at Haiifax.

-Preliminaty articles que suppose.
+The Resolution, of 74, Africa, 64, Argonaut, 64, and two frigates of 36 guns, were lying at Haiifax.
+Preliminary articles que suppose.

 AUTHENTIC.

-Extract of a letter from one of the English islands in the West-Indies, dated the 18th July last.

-protection is given to American vessels, by the men of til the morning, if possible. the English islands."
+Extract of a letter from one of the English islands in the West-Indies, dated the 18th July last. " Every molestation to the American commerce with these islands, is done away; and every possible protection is given to American vessels, by the men of war and the revenue officers.
+They are allowed to imthe English islands."
 NEWBURYPORT, August 30.